neondatabase/website/content/docs/guides/aws-lambda.md

      serverless
     ```

-    When prompted, select the **AWS - Node.js - Starter** project and provide your AWS account credentials, which include your AWS Access Key Id and AWS Secret Access Key.
+    Follow the prompts, as shown below.
 The process creates an `aws-node-project` directory.

     ```bash
     ?
 What do you want to make?
 AWS - Node.js - Starter